MathIsFun0/Immolate-Old-Repo/README.md

 ## Usage
 Start a new random seed run in Balatro.
 To start the seed searcher, run the command `py immolate_runner.py` and switch to Balatro.
+The current code in this file searches for seeds with Polychrome Aura, useful for high score runs.
 Copy the include folder and the file immolate.py to write your own programs with Immolate's functions.

 Recommended/required game settings: